Tariff Refund Check 2026: Who Qualifies, How Much You Could Get, and What the Law Actually Says

 The Tariff Refunds for Working Families Act: Full Details

 The most detailed and actively debated piece of legislation on tariff refunds for individual Americans is the Tariff Refunds for Working Families Act, introduced in the U.S. Senate on March 19, 2026, by Senator Martin Heinrich of New Mexico.
-The bill was co-sponsored by more than 19 Democratic senators including Ruben Gallego, Chris Van Hollen, Cory Booker, Kirsten Gillibrand, and Tammy Duckworth.
-It has been referred to the Senate Committee on Finance.
+Co-sponsored by more than 19 Democratic senators.
+Referred to the Senate Committee on Finance.

 What the Bill Would Do

-The legislation would amend the Internal Revenue Code to create a new tax credit — formally called a "Working Families Refund" — administered through the IRS as a refundable credit against income tax for the first taxable year beginning in 2026.
-The bill's statement of policy explicitly frames the payments as derived from revenue collected under tariffs the Supreme Court ruled were unlawful.
+The legislation would amend the Internal Revenue Code to create a new refundable tax credit, formally called a "Working Families Refund," administered through the IRS for the first taxable year beginning in 2026.
+The bill explicitly frames the payments as derived from revenue collected under tariffs the Supreme Court ruled were unlawful.

 Payment Amounts